-Once you have learned what type of help your parent needs and wants, set up a system to organize your responsibilities.
+Once you have learned what type of help your parent needs and wants, organize your tasks.
 To start, create a list of tasks.
-These may include participating in medical and physical care, addressing legal and financial issues, and communicating with friends and family.
+These may include giving medical and physical care, addressing legal and financial issues, and talking with friends and family.
 The following list provides some steps to consider:

 - Request a meeting with your parent's health care team to get clear, accurate information about your parent's illness and treatment.
 The doctor will need permission from your parent to share such information.
 It may be best to accompany your parent to a scheduled appointment.

-- Ensure that the doctor has your full contact information included as part of your parent's file in case of an emergency.
+- Make sure the doctor has your full contact information.
+It should be included as part of your parent's file in case of an emergency.

-- Keep a list of key contacts, including the doctor, nurse, social worker, pharmacist, and emergency room, with you at all times, and distribute it to others who will provide care.
+- Keep a list of key contacts with you at all times.
+Include the doctor, nurse, social worker, pharmacist, and emergency room.
+Also, give this list to others who will provide care.

-- Make copies of your parent's legal documents, such an advance directive , a power of attorney for health care, and a power of attorney for property; health insurance cards; and relevant financial information.
+- Make copies of your parent's legal documents.
+This includes an advance directive , a power of attorney for health care, and a power of attorney for property.
+You will also need copies of health insurance cards and relevant financial information.

-- Have a close friend or family member help organize a support network of family, friends, and neighbors that can assist your parent with household tasks, grocery shopping, transportation to doctors' appointments, and other needs.
+- Have a close friend or family member help organize a network of people who can help your parent with tasks.
 It may help to write down these specific tasks so that when people ask, you are prepared.
-To keep all of the helpers updated and organized, some people set up an email list or webpage or use one of many websites that make this process easier.
+Some people create an email list or webpage or use one of many websites available to make this process easier.

-Learn more about how to manage common caregiving responsibilities .
+Learn more about how to manage common caregiving tasks .